Roan-Schellingerhout/evaluating_job_recommendations/README.md

-# Code used for the paper Evaluating Multi-Stakeholder Job Recommendation Explanations
+# Code used for the paper Creating Healthy Friction: Determining Stakeholder Requirements of Job Recommendation Explanations

 By Roan Schellingerhout, Francesco Barile, and Nava Tintarev.